Eurofighter Typhoon: Kuwait Air Force

 On 11 September 2015, Eurofighter confirmed that an agreement had been reached to supply Kuwait with 28 aircraft.
-On 1March 2016, the Kuwaiti National Assembly approved the procurement of 22 single-seat and six twin-seat Typhoons.
-On 5April 2016, Kuwait signed a contract with Leonardo valued at €7.957 billion ($9.062 billion) for the supply of the 28 aircraft, all to tranche 3 standard.
-The Kuwaiti aircraft will be the first Typhoons to receive the Captor-E AESA radar, with two instrumented production aircraft from the UK and Germany currently undergoing ground-based integration trials.
-The Typhoons will be fitted with Leonardo's Praetorian defensive aids suite and PIRATE infrared search and track system.
+On 1 March 2016, the Kuwaiti National Assembly approved the procurement of 22 single-seat and six twin-seat Typhoons.
+On 5 April 2016, Kuwait signed a contract with Leonardo valued at €7.957 billion ($9.062 billion) for the supply of the 28 aircraft, all to tranche 3 standard.
+The Kuwaiti aircraft are to be the first Typhoons to receive the Captor-E AESA radar, with two instrumented production aircraft from the UK and Germany currently undergoing ground-based integration trials.
+The Typhoons are to be fitted with Leonardo's Praetorian defensive aids suite and PIRATE infrared search and track system.
 The contract involves the production of aircraft in Italy and covers logistics, operational support and the training of flight crews and ground personnel.
-It also encompasses infrastructure work at the Ali Al Salem Air Base, where the Typhoons will be based.
-Aircraft deliveries will begin in 2020.
+It also encompasses infrastructure work at the Ali Al Salem Air Base, where the Typhoons are to be based.

+Deliveries commenced in 2021, and by September 2025 Leonardo announced that the majority of the 28 aircraft ordered had been delivered and entered service.
+Kuwait subsequently extended its contract with Leonardo for in-service support of the Eurofighter fleet until December 2029.

 Qatar Emiri Air Force

 From January 2011 the Qatar Emiri Air Force (QEAF) evaluated the Typhoon, alongside the Boeing F/A-18E/F Super Hornet, the McDonnell Douglas F-15E Strike Eagle, the Dassault Rafale, and the Lockheed Martin F-35 Lightning II, to replace its then inventory of Dassault Mirage 2000-5s.
 On 30 April 2015 Qatar announced that it would order 24 Rafales.

 In December 2017 a deal for Qatar to buy 24 jets and a support and training package from BAE was announced, scheduled to begin in 2022.
 In September 2018, Qatar made the first payment for the procurement of 24 Eurofighter Typhoons and nine BAE Systems Hawk aircraft to BAE.

+By August 2023, BAE Systems reported that half of the Eurofighter Typhoon aircraft ordered by Qatar had been delivered to the Qatar Emiri Air Force.
+In October 2025, Turkish President Recep Tayyip Erdoğan announced his interest in acquiring all 24 of Qatar’s used Eurofighter Typhoon Tranche 3A aircraft.